longboxes/longboxes/README.md

 Design notes for these and other in-flight subsystems live in [`design/`](design/).

+## Development

+Longboxes was built by Mock1 with AI collaboration.
+The design, the decisions, and the understanding are mine; the AI was a tireless pair programmer who never gets bored of refactoring.

 ## Contributing

 PRs and issues welcome.
 The stack is Python 3.12 + FastAPI + async SQLAlchemy + Jinja2 + Alpine.js + Tailwind CSS, backed by PostgreSQL + Redis and an RQ background worker pool.